Complete graduate admissions application and pay $45 non-refundable application fee.

 - Current BLS certification, immunizations, drug screen and criminal background checks are maintained while in the program annually.

-- Youngstown State University online nursing program must meet the standards of the state(s) in which we possess authority to provide education and may only admit students from states in which we have approval.
-Online nursing program students must complete the program in the state of Ohio, Pennsylvania, West Virginia, Michigan, or Florida.
+The YSU online nursing programs must meet the standards of the state(s) in which authority is approved to provide education and may only admit students from those states.
+Online nursing students must complete the program in the state of Ohio, Pennsylvania, West Virginia, or Michigan.

 The areas of coursework in the M.S.N. program include core courses, and one of the following options: